 The microwave is one of the quickest and easiest methods to use, but it risks overcooking and ruining meat.
 It also can’t work with any cut of chicken containing bone, including wing or thigh.

 Using hot water is an excellent last resort if you don’t have access to a cold water bath or microwave.
 You will need to get your temperature readings dead-on, so you will need an accurate meat thermometer for the best results.

 I mentioned earlier that meat temperatures for chicken between 40°F and 140°F run the risk of allowing bacteria to thrive, putting you at risk of catching food poisoning.

 Where this and cooking cold chicken differ is that the high temperatures in a grill or oven mean that meat is only in this temperature range for a very short amount of time, which means that the bacteria doesn’t have enough time to develop.
 We can use the same principle to apply to using hot water.

 Place the chicken in a large bowl, and insert a meat thermometer into the thickest part of its flesh.

-Unfortunately however we don’t always have the luxury of time on our side, so a quick thawing method is a good work around.
-Of the four methods I’ve listed above, the cold water method is by far the best.
+Of the four methods above, using a cold water bath is the best.
 It works for any cut of chicken, boned and boneless alike, and thaws your meat evenly and safely.